selgebali/Acmhi_Computational_Inclusion.io/README.md

-# Welcome to the computational-inclusion wiki!
+# Welcome to the computational-inclusion platform

 Many areas in academia have recently become increasingly data driven, producing an inexorable amount of data, which in turn has shifted the way we conduct research.